signmotion/flutter_image_converter/README.md

 ## TODO (perhaps)

-Once you start using the **FlutterImageConverter**, it will become easy to choose the functionality to contributing.
+Once you start using the **FlutterImageConverter**, it will become easy to choose the functionality to contribute.
 But if you already get everything you need from this package but have some free time, let me write here what I have planned:

 - Explane `Image`, `ImageProvider`, etc. [1](https://stackoverflow.com/a/56431615/963948)
 - Detect formats provided `instantiateImageCodec`.
 - Transform images to any formats?

 It's just a habit of mine: writing down ideas that come to mind while working on a project.
 I confess that I rarely return to these notes.
-But now, I think these notes will help you choose a likely task and become a Contributor in the open source community.
+But now, hopefully, even if you don't have an idea yet, these notes will help you choose the suitable feature and become a contributor to the open-source community.

 Created [with ❤️](https://syrokomskyi.com)